 Tests with the 300 mm + MC-14 (not shown) give results intermediate between the 300 mm alone and 300 mm + MC-20.
 In other words, the MC-20 adds more detail than the MC-14, not just empty magnification.

 The tests show that the MC-20 is a desirable addition to the 300 mm f/4 for times when the 300 mm focal length, or the 420 mm focal length when coupled with the MC-14, are not enough.
 However, the 300 mm with MC-20 is much harder to use hand-held than the 300 mm alone, and this combination works best on a tripod with a gimbal head.
-This is in no way a specific problem of the 300 mm with MC-20, which is equivalent in field of view to 1,200 mm on full frame.
-Such a lens requires an excellent tripod and head, as well as excellent long-lens technique and discipline.
-What is truly extraordinary is that I can carry this equipment for hours in a small backpack and, if necessary, even shoot hand-held for an extended time with reasonable chances of success.
-The equivalent full-frame equipment would require two or three strong persons to carry and set up, cost ten times more, and be impossible even for a Terminator to shoot hand-held.
+This is in no way a specific problem of the 300 mm with MC-20, which is equivalent in field of view to a 1,200 mm lens on full frame.
+Such a lens unavoidably requires an excellent tripod and head, as well as excellent long-lens technique and discipline.
+What is truly extraordinary is that I can carry the Micro 4/3 equipment equivalent to a 1,200 mm full-frame telephoto and camera for hours in a small backpack and, if necessary, even shoot hand-held with it for an extended time with reasonable chances of success.
+The equivalent full-frame equipment would require two or three strong persons to carry and set up, cost at least ten times more, and require the body-build of a Terminator to shoot hand-held.

 Prices and availability

 The MC-20 is expensive, quite more so than the MC-14.
 Since the MC-20 is relatively new, it is not common to find second-hand specimens.
 As usual, prices for a new MC-20 are quite variable online, and thorough research can help you to find a relatively low price.